acikgozb/tcp-ip-journey/1-ping/README.md

 - Can we see the path that `ping` takes?
 - Is it a path that straight goes to the remote host, or is it something else?

-Thus, let's analyze the given path to answer these questions.
+Thus, let's analyze the path to answer these questions.

 ### The Determined Path